- Best for groups of similar ability

-After a 30-second jog recovery the second runner instructs the group to sprint between two trees placed about 40 metres apart.
+After a 30-second jog recovery the second runner instructs the group to sprint between two trees placed about 40 meters apart.

-The third runner decides on a slightly longer recovery jog of a couple of minutes before instructing everybody to run at 5k pace to a dog walker about 300 metres in the distance.
+The third runner decides on a slightly longer recovery jog of a couple of minutes before instructing everybody to run at 5k pace to a dog walker about 300 meters in the distance.

 The fourth runner's turn comes up as the group are heading down a hill and they instruct the group to work hard all the way to the bottom.

 The fifth runner - to everybody's objection - decides that the group should turn around and run all the way back up the hill, alternating running hard/easy for ten seconds at a time.